PritK99/ML-Toolbox/Perceptron/README.md

 ## Results

-We applied the perceptron algorithm for Gender Classification using First Names and achieved an accuracy of 86% on the test data.
-During training, we noticed an interesting trend: as we increased the dimensionality of the feature space by considering more features, the algorithm tended to converge in fewer steps.
+Perceptron algorithm for Gender Classification failed to converge due to 2 missclassifications.
+Using First Names, the model achieved an accuracy of 85% on the test data.

-For instance, when considering only the last letter of each name, the perceptron never converged.
-However, when considering bigrams (pairs of consecutive letters), it converged after a certain number of steps.
-Furthermore, with trigrams (triplets of consecutive letters), it converged even faster.
 This observation highlights the effectiveness of the perceptron in higher dimensions, where it can better separate classes.
+We tried to increase the feature space by using quadgrams, but the algorithm failed to converge for that case as well.